SabirWalid/mini-applicantion-tracking-system/README.md

 - [ ] Push to GitHub and connect Vercel
 - [ ] Record a Loom walkthrough after the deployment URL exists
 - [ ] Send customer assumptions and access details by email

-The last four steps need the owner's GitHub, Supabase, Vercel, Loom, and email accounts; they cannot be completed honestly from this local workspace without credentials.